Jumballaya/WebGL-GLTF/README.md

 Shaders:

 - `basic`: just draws the normals
-- `gltf`: this uses the Material class and it created from the `.gltf` file
+- `gltf`: this uses the Material class created for the `.gltf` file material properties
 - `skybox`: this is for drawing the skybox

 WebGL: